Go Back

 • In a medium heatproof bowl, place 2 cups of cashews, and set aside.

-• On the stove over medium high heat, boil almond milk for 2-5 mins, stirring consistently to prevent sticking.
-Pour milk over cashews and let sit for 15 minutes.
+• On the stove over medium-high heat, boil almond milk for 2-5 minutes, stirring consistently to prevent sticking.
+Pour the milk over the cashews and let them sit for 15 minutes.

-• Drain off and reserve about 1/2 the liquid off of the cashews after the timer goes off.
+• Drain off and reserve about ½ the liquid from the cashews after the timer goes off.

 • Dice and chop up your garlic and onion.
-In a small saute pan over medium heat, pan roast those in about 1-2 tsp. of olive oil just until fragrant and the onions begin to turn translucent, about 5-7 minutes.
+In a small saute pan over medium heat, pan-roast the onions in about 1-2 tsp. of olive oil just until fragrant and the onions begin to turn translucent, about 5-7 minutes.

 • In a blender or food processor, combine the soaked cashews, garlic, onion, nutritional yeast, cheese, spices above, and lemon juice.
 Blend until smooth, about 5-7 mins.

-• If the sauce isn’t smooth enough, pour in a little more of the reserved almond milk (about ¼ cup at a time) and pulse for 2-3 mins longer in the blender.
-Repeat this step until desired consistency is achieved.
+• If the sauce isn’t smooth enough, pour in a little more of the reserved almond milk (about ¼ cup at a time) and pulse for 2-3 minutes longer in the blender.
+Repeat this step until the desired consistency is achieved.

 • Pour the sauce over the cooked pasta and toss gently to coat.

-• If any sauce remains, it will keep in a Tupperware container in the fridge for up to two weeks.
-It can also be frozen in a freezer safe ziplock or Tupperware for up to a month.
+• If any sauce remains, it can be stored in a Tupperware container in the fridge for up to two weeks.
+It can also be frozen in a freezer-safe ziplock or Tupperware for up to a month.

 • If the sauce becomes too thick, you can easily thin it out by adding more almond milk or a little water when reheating (but add it about a tablespoon at a time to avoid over-thinning).